perseids-project/digital_milliet/README.rst

       OAUTH_AUTHORIZE_URL = 'https://sosol.perseids.org/sosol/oauth/authorize'
       OAUTH_CALLBACK_URL = 'https://digmill.perseids.org/digmil/oauth/authorized'

+      # Name of the collection for author records (future proofing to enable move to a separate collection)
       AUTHORS_COLLECTION = "annotation"

       # Set this to the ID for the Perseids community id in which membership enables Digital Milliet editorial permissions